-NEWPORT NEWS, Va. – James R. Casey, owner and president of Casey’s Seafood in Newport News, pleaded guilty Wednesday in federal court after falsely labeling foreign blue crab as “Product of USA”.
+NEWPORT NEWS, Va. – James R. Casey, owner and president of Casey’s Seafood in Newport News, pleaded guilty in federal court after falsely labeling foreign blue crab as “Product of USA” and was sentenced to more than three years in prison.

 According to the Department of Justice, “Mr. Casey conspired to replace Atlantic Blue Crab with crab meat from Indonesia, China, Thailand, Vietnam, and Central and South America.
 Casey falsely labeled nearly 400,000 pounds of crab meat with a retail value in the millions of dollars.
 This fraud causes real financial harm to economies here in the region, and threatens to tarnish the good name of the waterman who have worked these waters for generations.
 We are committed to working with our federal and state partners to ensure compliance with the Lacey Act, and to enforce our nation’s environmental laws that are in place to protect consumers from similar fraud schemes.”